 a) Demonstrated system feasibility.

-Hardware components, such as IEEE 802.11 chipset, are available today.
-Modifications to the exsiting IEEE 802.11 MAC are implemented by modifying driver software.
+Hardware components, such as IEEE 802.11 chipsets, are available today.
+Modifications to the existing IEEE 802.11 MAC are implemented by modifying driver software.
 Possible solutions on how to achieve the envisioned functionality have been presented in IEEE 802.11 BCS SG.
 [5, 6, 7, 8, 9]

 b) Proven similar technology via testing, modeling, simulation, etc.

-The main components of the technology and signalling are in use today.
+The main components of the technology and signaling are in use today.
 Hence, the involved testing overhead associated with a commercial development undertaken by manufacturers is reasonable.

 The amendment will use modeling and simulation as tools for evaluating performance metrics as necessary.